Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 Stores the valid router address that can call `transact` or `update`.

 - Liquidity Details

+Separate mapping,
 Listing : (address),

+Same Mapping
 xLiquid : (uint256),
 yLiquid : (uint256),
 xFees : (uint256),
 yFees : (uint256),

-- Liquidity Slots
+- xLiquidity Slots

+Struct for xLiquidity slots,
+Same Mapping
 depositor : (address),
 xRatio : (uint256),
 xAllocation : (uint256),
 dVolume : (uint256),
 index : (uint256),
-type : (string),

-depositor : (address),
-yRatio : (uint256),
-yAllocation : (uint256),
-dVolume : (uint256),
-index : (uint256),
-type : (string),
+- yLiquidity Slots

+Same as "xLiquidity Slots", but for yLiquidity.

-`Ratios` store how much of the overall liquidity the depositor owns
+`Ratios` store how much of the overall liquidity the depositor owns, is calculated during deposit from the router.

 - Liquidity Index

-Stores the index numbers of all Liquidity slots, indexes are malleable - addressable and adjust their number when a slot is cleared.
+A mapping that stores the index numbers of all liquidity slots, indexes are queryable and fixed, they do not fill gaps or decrease in number.

 - User Index

-A separate set of indexing exists for individual depositors.
+An array that stores the liquidity index numbers for each address, is updated after every user deposit or withdrawal.
+Is queryable.

 ### **Functions**
-- QueryLiquidbyIndex

-Returns the details of a liquidity slot based on the index number.

-- queryLiquidByDepIndex

-Returns the details of a liquidity slot based on the depositor index number.
-Requires valid address.

-- QueryLiquidbyDepositor

-Returns up to (1000) Liquidity slot index numbers based on a depositor address.
-Requires `step` to query additional (1000) entries.

-- queryLiquidByType

-Returns up to (1000) Liquidity slot index numbers based on stated `type`, types are; `x` or `y`).
-Requires `step` to query additional (1000) entries.

-- QueryLiquid

-Requires `isStable` (bool), returns the amount of 'TOKEN-0' or 'TOKEN-1' currently in x or y Liquid.

 - update (Router only)

-Changes the details of up to (100) liquidity slots, either creating a new slot, changing depositor, reducing allocation, clearing a slot, etc.
+Changes the details of up to (100) arrays or mappings, either creating - updating or clearing entries for liquidity slots, historical data etc,

-- QueryLiquidity

-Returns the full Liquidity contract details excluding Liquidity slots.

 - transact (Router only)

-Used by the router to move `TOKEN-0` or `TOKEN-1` out of the Liquidity contract to a recipient.
+Used by the router to move `TOKEN-0` or `TOKEN-1` out of the liquidity contract to a recipient.

 - setRouter (ownerOnly)